A few areas having an AGI that is too high will cost you are:

 · Classify expenses as business (above the line) rather than personal (below the line) when appropriate.
 An example is supporting a local event in return for advertising.
 By misclassifying as a donation (very common) rather than advertising, you are taking a deduction on Schedule A (below the line) rather than as a reduction in business profits (above the line).

-· Deduct part of the cost of tax preparation from moonlighting and rental income (above the line) rather than 100% on Schedule A, where it is not only below the line, but wasted on high-income professionals.
+· Deduct part of the cost of tax preparation from IC income and rental income (above the line) rather than 100% on Schedule A, where it is not only below the line, but wasted on high-income professionals.

-· Use section 179 to take a larger depreciation deduction when it will help reduce your AGI the most (this means planning ahead for necessary equipment purchases, especially as you near year-end).
+· Use section 179 to take a larger depreciation deduction when it will help reduce your AGI the most (this means planning ahead for necessary fixed asset purchases, especially as you near year-end).

 · Reimbursing yourself through your business under an accountable plan (your business will deduct your reimbursement when paid and it won’t be taxable to you!)

-· Contributing to a SEP, SIMPLE IRA, or SOLO-401k plan.
+· Contributing to a DB, SEP, SIMPLE IRA, or 401k plan.

 · Contributing to an HSA or buying self-employed health insurance